Groypers: Relationship with mainstream conservatism

-Groypers present themselves as defenders of Christian conservatism, "traditional values", and American nationalism.
+Groypers present themselves as defenders of "traditional values", American nationalism and Christian conservatism shaped by Catholicism.
 Their ideology diverges sharply from mainstream American conservatives, including the Republican Party.
 Rather than conserving inherited institutions or practicing prudence and incremental reform, Groypers advance a racialized politics that appeal to xenophobia and resentment.
 They criticize mainstream conservative organizations as insufficiently nationalist and pro-white, and employ tactics of entryism and radicalization such as gradually introducing their targets to increasingly extreme ideas.

 Fuentes has said, "We are the right-wing flank of the Republican Party".
 He has summarized his political ambitions by saying, "We have got to be on the right, dragging [Republicans] kicking and screaming into the future...
 Into a truly reactionary party".
 In 2022, Fuentes advocated a "white uprising" to bring Donald Trump back to power and "never leave" and for the U.S. to "stop having elections" and abolish Congress.
 But less than a year after Trump was reelected, Fuentes said "Trump 2.0 has been a disappointment in literally every way but nobody wants to admit it."
-He criticized Trump's support of Israel, failure to release the Epstein Files, and offer of student visas to Chinese nationals, among other things.
-In November of that year, conservative writer Rod Dreher estimated that "something like" 30–40% of Republican staffers working in Washington DC under the age of 30 are Groypers.
+He criticized Trump's support of Israel, Trump's failure to release the Epstein Files, and the government's offering of student visas to Chinese nationals, among other things.

 White nationalism, antisemitism, and social stances

 Groypers are widely recognized as a white nationalist, antisemitic, and homophobic movement.
-Another source (Katherine Dee) claims that for Groypers, "fealty" to Fuentes is more important than ideology, as Groypers are a "fairly loose" group lacking "clear ideological" boundaries.
-“I think that Nick Fuentes is among the best examples of ‘politics as fandom’ that exists.”

 Fuentes has said he has been "oppressed" by "the Jews" and blamed the Jewish community for antisemitism, claiming that matters "tend to go from zero to sixty" and that "the reason is them".
 He has said that matters would get "a lot uglier" for their community if they do not begin to support "people like us".
-According to the Anti-Defamation League, Groypers blame the mainstream conservative movement as well as the political left for what they view as "destroying white America".
-They oppose immigration and globalism.
-Groypers support "traditional" values and Christianity and oppose feminism and LGBTQ rights.
+According to the Anti-Defamation League, Groypers accuse mainstream conservatism and liberalism of "destroying white America".
+Generally speaking, the groypers support Christian nationalism and oppose feminism, globalization, and LGBTQ rights.
+However, groypers have been called "surprisingly diverse."

 Groypers' questions often focus on United States–Israel relations, immigration policy, affirmative action, and LGBTQ conservatives.
 They regularly use antisemitic dog whistles, including questions about the USS Liberty incident and references to the "dancing Israelis" conspiracy theory alleging Israeli involvement in the September 11 attacks.

-Following the assassination of Charlie Kirk in 2025, various online conspiracy theories tied the Groypers to the assassination.
+After the assassination of Charlie Kirk in 2025, various online conspiracy theories tied the Groypers to the assassination.
 Fuentes immediately condemned the shooting and asked his supporters not to "take up arms", saying the situation felt "like a nightmare".